UoB-COMSM0166/2026-group-15/README.md

 | Tower Defense | Kingdom Rush, Plants vs. Zombies | Players place defensive structures to stop waves of enemies from reaching their base. | Add collectible temporary buffs dropped by monsters to increase strategic depth. | Balancing randomness with strategy, avoiding interruption and visual clutter |
 | Puzzle Game / Match-3 | Candy Crush Saga | Players swap tiles to match three or more items to meet level objectives within limited moves. | Add obstacles (chocolate, ice, chains) requiring multiple matches to clear. | Ensuring solvable boards & non-repetitive patterns; smooth animations & particle effects |

-After careful consideration, we have selected two game concepts for further development.
+After careful consideration, we have selected **two game concepts** for further development.

-The first is a Minecraft-themed 2D platformer.
+The **first** is a Minecraft-themed 2D platformer.
 We plan to leverage the iconic pixel art and classic mechanics of Minecraft—such as biome-hopping (from grasslands to deep caves), tool upgrades, and using items like water buckets and TNT—to create a familiar yet fresh exploration and survival experience.

 Its major advantages are significantly reduced asset creation by utilizing MC's established visual style and high recognizability among UK audiences.
 Another key feature of the game is the use of randomly generated enemies, ensuring that each playthrough feels unpredictable.
 In addition, the game includes multiple environments—such as underground caves, and underwater areas—each with distinct gameplay mechanics and movement constraints.

 [![视频预览](https://img.youtube.com/vi/Uex90hFB9x8/maxresdefault.jpg)](https://youtu.be/Uex90hFB9x8)

-The second is an environmental puzzle game centered on a core "time reversal" mechanic with platforms or maze maps.
+The **second** is an environmental puzzle game centered on a core "time reversal" mechanic with platforms or maze maps.
 The player starts in a fully polluted city and must navigate through it, undo ecological damage by collecting various pollutants and healing affected wildlife.
 A character selection system with varied stats (e.g., healing vs. cleanup proficiency) influences multiple endings.

 [![视频预览](https://img.youtube.com/vi/nzsu2YbncT4/maxresdefault.jpg)](https://youtu.be/nzsu2YbncT4)

-After choosing this direction, we developed the idea into Super Cat and Steve, an environmental platform game with three themed levels: forest, underwater, and factory.
+After choosing this direction, we developed the idea into Super Cat and Steve, **an environmental platform game with three themed levels**: forest, underwater, and factory.
 From this point, our requirements became more specific.
 The game needed to support basic movement, double jump, combat, item use, mining, score-based level completion, and interactions with environmental hazards.
 It also needed to include systems for collecting pollutants and rescuing trapped animals, since these actions were central to the theme of the game.
 According to the current gameplay design, players choose a level at the start, use keyboard controls to move, attack zombies with the F key, use the mouse for tools and mining, and pass the level by gaining enough score through cleanup and rescue tasks.

 **The following is a paper prototype of our game:**

 [![视频预览](https://img.youtube.com/vi/Igxwji-czvQ/maxresdefault.jpg)](https://youtu.be/Igxwji-czvQ)

 ### 4.2 Stakeholders

 To make our requirements clearer, we used the approach introduced in the requirements workshop.
 We first identified the stakeholders for the game, then grouped their needs into broader epics, and finally turned these into user stories and acceptance criteria.
 This was useful because it made us think about the project from different perspectives instead of only from the programmer’s side.
 In our materials, the stakeholders included not only players but also the development team, artists, testers, publishers, reviewers, teaching staff, and organisations interested in environmental education.
 This wider view helped us think more carefully about usability, portability, educational purpose, and overall presentation.

 The player was still the main stakeholder, so most of our functional requirements were written around the player’s actions.
 A player should be able to choose a level, move through the environment, avoid or attack enemies, collect pollutants, use tools, rescue animals, and complete the level by earning enough points.
 However, writing these requirements as user stories made them more precise.
 Instead of saying that the game should be “interesting” or “educational”, we had to describe exactly what the user would do and what the system should return in response.
 The acceptance criteria were especially helpful because they gave us a simple way to decide whether a feature worked properly or not.